mangelats/CPPlugin/README.md

 It works by compiling the plugin into a dynamic shared library (.dll/.so) which the main program can dynamically load.

 ## Security warning
 The plugin will be loaded with the same permissions as the process that loads it.
-Like a program you install, you should trust the developer who made this plugin if you want to use it.
+Like any program you install, you should only use plugins that you trust.